 Internal joinery and kitchen fittings

-Repair category 1
+Repair category 2

-Notes The joinery is consistent with age and type and the kitchen units are affected by wear and tear.
+Notes The joinery is consistent with the age and type and the kitchen units are affected by wear and tear.
+There is no seal between the worktop and the wall behind the sink.